The Dragon Bites Twice: “Tickling the Tail of the Dragon”

 It was not until the second accident and Louis Slotin's death that more rigorous safety procedures were applied.
 After the incident, criticality experiments at Los Alamos were conducted remotely, with roughly a quarter of a mile separating scientists from radioactive material.
 Their deaths helped incite a new era of health and safety measures.

 The same plutonium core - nicknamed "the demon core" - was being used by Daghlian and Slotin at the time of their accidents.
 For more about the demon core and its fate, see historian Alex Wellerstein's article, "The Third Core's Revenge."
+To hear an eyewitness account of the Slotin accident with Raemer Schreiber, click here.

 The Philadelphia Incident